-• Tab 4 - Conflicts of Interest
+Tab 4- Conflicts of Interest

-List all individuals other than collaborators and key personnel who may have a conflict of interest in the review of the application (including those with whom the PI has a personal or professional relationship).
+List all individuals other than collaborators and key personnel who may have a conflict of interest in the review of the application (including those with whom the PI(s) has/have a personal or professional relationship).

-• Tab 5 - Pre-Application Files
+• Tab 5- Pre-Application Files

 Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted.
-Include the topic area under which the application will be submitted.
 LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review sessions.
 An invitation to submit is not required.

-• Tab 6 - Submit Pre-Application
+Tab 6- Submit Pre-Application